Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

-- Pay attention to only one task for each Pomodoro.
+Pay attention to only one task for each Pomodoro.
 Say no to multitasking!

-- If you get done earlier, check around and tidy your table.
+	- If you get it done early, check around and tidy your table.

 	- Use the proper study method.

 	Try this method; you’ll be glad you did.

 	Drafting your tasks and writing down your goals can make what you want to become real.

 	However, when you inform someone, you are creating a sense of accountability.

 	Tell the person how grateful you will be if he checks up on you, especially on your due date.